smko77/smko77.github.io/_pages/2025-Spring-seminar.md

 * Abstract : We discuss perfect prisms, perfectoid rings and how they are essentially the same.
 We also give some properties of perfectoid rings.

 ### Talk 5
-* Title : The prismatic site
+* Title : The prismatic site [(note)](/files/The_Prismatic_Site.pdf)
-* Abstract : TBA
+* Abstract : We define the prismatic site and explore some of its features.
+We then define the prismatic complex and the Hodge-Tate complex as the cohomology complexes of certain "structure" sheaves on the site.
+We end with a discussion of the Hodge-Tate comparison theorem.

 ### Talk 6
 * Title : The Hodge-Tate and crystalline comparison theorems
-* Abstract : TBA
+* Abstract : We aim to prove the Hodge Tate comparison theorem.
+To do so, we discuss derived prismatic cohomology and how it can be used to reduce to the smooth situation.
+There we will discuss how crystalline cohomology relates to prismatic cohomology modulo p.

 ### Talk 7
 * Title : Derived prismatic cohomology